 What is Beetroot Hummus?

-As simple as it sounds, beetroot hummus or pink hummus is your classic hummus with the addition of a vibrant and delicious ingredient: Beetroot.
+As simple as it sounds, beetroot hummus or pink hummus is your traditional hummus with the addition of a vibrant and delicious ingredient: Beetroot.

-To make Beetroot dip you will need to bake fresh beetroots, as oven-baked beetroots work the best for this recipe.
+To make this colourful homemade hummus you will need to bake fresh beetroots, as oven-baked beetroots work best for this recipe.

 Oven-baked beetroot adds sweetness, colour and lovely flavour to your classic hummus.
 This root veggie contains a high amount of water so they are the perfect vegetable to add to your hummus to get a nice consistency